leanprover/theorem_proving_in_lean4/inductive_types.md

 Enumerated Types
 ----------------

-The simplest kind of inductive type is simply a type with a finite, enumerated list of elements.
+The simplest kind of inductive type is an enumerated type with a finite list of elements.

 ```lean
 inductive Weekday where